-If you fall within the definition of a Reporting Insider for a particular Brookfield publicly-traded entity, you must ensure that you comply with any applicable insider reporting requirements in respect of transactions in the securities of such entity.
-A description of the relevant insider reporting guidelines is set out in Appendix C.
+If you fall within the definition of a Reporting Insider for a particular Brookfield entity, you must comply with any applicable insider reporting requirements in respect of transactions in the securities of such entity.
+A description of the relevant insider reporting guidelines is set out in Appendix B.